 There are different varieties available - 1.5 liter, 1.0 liter, and the 20 oz sport top (which I'm drinking as I type).
 It is seriously the best tasting bottled water I have ever had.
 I've lived in places with well water my entire life so bottled water tastes gross to me.
 It's like drinking plastic.
 This stuff tastes as good as my well water and it's better for me.
 I'm trying not to go for the second bottle right now or I'll be up all night in the bathroom.
 (See #1).

-For water that is this good, it’s pretty competitively priced.
+For water that is this good, it's pretty competitively priced.
 The 20 oz sport top is $1.19-$1.59, the 1 liter is $1.79 to $2.29, and the 1.5 liter is $2.29-$2.69.
-It’s available in many natural food stores, and at some grocers, including Publix and Safeway.
-In my case, none of the stores it’s available in are anywhere near me, so I’ll be getting mine at Amazon.
+It's available in many natural food stores, and at some grocers, including Publix and Safeway.
+In my case, none of the stores it's available in are anywhere near me, so I'll be getting mine on Amazon.

 You can find more about Essentia water at essentiawater.com.

 Do you have any hydration tips for cool weather?